youngkin/hugoblog/content/post/SunfounderGPIONotesRGBLED.md

 toc: true
 ---

-This is the second article in a series that explores GPIO programming on a Raspberry Pi 3B+.
-It is a supplement to the [Sunfounder RGB LED project](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.2_rgb_led_c.html)[^2].
-You can find the full series [here](../../categories/gpio).
-It explores the use of Pulse Width Modulation (PWM) to drive an RGB LED as well as how to control an individual's LED brightness.
-The code samples will be in Go and C.

 <!--more-->

 ## Overview

-This is the second article in the series of Raspberry Pi GPIO programming.
+This is the second article in a series that explores GPIO programming on a Raspberry Pi 3B+.
 The first is [Raspberry Pi GPIO in Go and C - Blinking LED](https://youngkin.github.io/post/sunfoundergpionotesled/).
+It is a supplement to the [Sunfounder RGB LED](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.2_rgb_led_c.html) project.
+You can find the full series [here](https://youngkin.github.io/categories/gpio/).

+This article explores the use of Pulse Width Modulation (PWM) to drive an RGB LED, as well as how to control an individual LED pin's brightness.
+The code samples will be in Go and C.

 ## Prerequisites